 Go through your stack of post-its and identify the things that are essential to living your best life and moving it forward.
 Discard those that are not useful to that mission.
 Ask yourself, "Is this worry helpful?
 Am I going to use this information to move toward my goals?"
-Just as you would when decluttering your closet, keep a 'maybe' pile if you're unsure about letting some thought or memory go.
-Set it aside to come back to later.
-For all of the rest of the discarded papers, put them in the trash or burn them so you can mentally (even verbally!) say goodbye to them forever.
+Physically purge the 'discard' pieces of paper by putting them in the trash or shredder so you can mentally say goodbye to them forever.

 3. Organize what you keep.

 Begin a journal that's categorized for the things you decide to keep in your brain.
-Categories could include to-do's, goals, big ideas, things to learn, etc. Your 'keep' pile and 'maybe' pile get organized into these categories.
-Then, every night, get in the habit of emptying what's in your head for the day into the journal and the categories you've outlined.
+Categories could include to-do's, goals, big ideas, things to learn, etc. Then, every night, get in the habit of emptying what's in your head for the day into the journal and the categories you've outlined.
 When you know they're written down, your thoughts won't take up precious space in your mind any longer.
 And when you re-read the list the next night, you may very well just cross out some of the things for good and never think about them again.